 While medical attention is always advised, there are several natural remedies that have gained popularity as well as some lifestyle changes that can reduce the risk of developing a hernia.

 Top 10 natural remedies to treat hernia without surgery

 If someone is diagnosed with hernia, following natural remedies may help in easing the condition:

-- Castor oil seeds: This particular oil addresses stomach problems.
+- Castor seed oil: This particular oil addresses stomach problems.
 Castor oil helps inhibit inflammation and promote proper digestion.
 Prepare a castor seed oil pack and place it on the stomach to soothe the pain.

-- Aloe Vera juice: This is beneficial for easing hernia because it has anti-inflammatory and soothing abilities.
-Even on a regular basis, people consume aloe Vera juice for health benefits.
-Even to lower the chances of developing a hernia, it can be eaten prior to every meal.
+- Aloe vera juice: This is beneficial for easing hernia because it has anti-inflammatory and soothing abilities.
+Even on a regular basis, people consume aloe vera juice for health benefits.
+Even to lower the chances of developing a hernia, you can consume this prior to every meal.

 - Ice packs: When you suffer a hernia, there can be redness, inflammation and pain in the abdomen.
 This triggers contraction when applied on the affected area and reduces inflammation in the body.
 It often gives relief from the pain and bloating.

 - Ginger root: Consume concentrated ginger juice or raw ginger to give relief to your stomach.
 It provides a health boost at the same time.
 It protects stomach from building gastric juices which can happen in case of hernia.

 - Black pepper: Black pepper is more than just an added flavor.
 It stimulates healing in those parts of the body which have been compromised when the organ began to push through the cavity wall.
 It can also suppress acid reflux.

 - Lose weight: Obesity is a major risk factor for people suffering from a hernia.
 It can slow down the healing process.
 Losing weight will help you improve your body posture and your body will be under less physical strain.
 Start taking small meals and the symptoms may disappear naturally.